LDMX-Software/pflib/README.md

 ## Other Dependencies
 Besides these two "larger" dependencies, we simply use some C++14 as well as the GNU readline library for the `pftool`.
-This effectively restricts us to relatively new Linux systems; we haven't tested this library on are large set of potentional options.
+This effectively restricts us to relatively new Linux systems; we haven't tested this library on a large set of potentional options.

 ### UMN Setup
 Layer | Description